FAQs about Marmot Tours Road Cycling Holidays & Challenges

 Can I go ahead and book my flights?

-We plans our airport transfer times once all budget airlines have published their schedules, and aim to ‘capture’ flights from as many regional airports as possible whilst minimizing client waiting times at the airport.
+We plan our airport transfer times once all budget airlines have published their schedules and aim to ‘capture’ flights from as many regional airports as possible whilst minimizing client waiting times at the airport.
 Depending on where you live, you may have to weigh up travel within the UK with waiting times for a transfer.

 Will you meet me at the airport?

 Your guide(s) (or a Marmot representative) will be at the airport to meet you if you book flights that match our airport transfers.
-They will be wearing Marmot Tours tops and have a Marmot Tours sign with them, and will be expecting you!
+They will be expecting you and are easily spotted, wearing Marmot Tours tops and carrying a Marmot Tours sign with them!

 Can I hire a bike?

-Absolutely – we have a fleet of 26 Titanium framed road cycling bikes of various sizes, which have been set up specifically with road cycling in the mountains in mind.
+Absolutely – we have a fleet of 34 titanium framed road cycling bikes of various sizes, which have been set up specifically with road cycling in the mountains in mind.
 For a full spec and to read all the advantages of hiring, check out our Hire Bikes webpage.

-To check availability we would ask you to email us your height and let us know the dates of your proposed trip and we can look to see whether we have a bike of the right size available for you.
+To check availability, please email us with your height and let us know the dates of your proposed trip and we can look to see whether we have a bike of the right size available for you.

 When is the latest I can book a hire bike for the trip?